 Brazilian graphic artist Andrés Sandoval often creates book-based artworks to facilitate his exploration of visual language, repetition and mark-making.
 His publication, Periferia, tells a wordless story in which the rhythms and patterns of the city of São Paolo are recreated through the hand-stamping of repetitive motifs of buildings, people, automobiles and abstract forms.

 We were commissioned to work with Sandoval to develop this artist’s book.
-We decided to celebrate the parallels between rubber stamping and the process of movable type printing, by creating a bespoke stamped typeface for the yellow cover.
+We decided to celebrate the parallels between rubber stamping and the process of movable type printing, which resulted in the creation of a bespoke display typeface, Periferia, for the yellow cover.
 The textural imperfections of the stamping process add character and a hand-rendered sensibility to the cover, and the removable folded format protects and preserves the inner concertina of pages, so that the book can either be read like a book or displayed open on a shelf.